Johan Sotil

 Johan Joussep Sotil Eche (born August 29, 1982) is a Peruvian footballer.
 He can play on either wing on the pitch.

-Johan is the son of former FC Barcelona player Hugo Sotil.
+Johan is the son of FC Barcelona player Hugo Sotil (1949–2024).
 Johan took his name from his godfather, former FC Barcelona player Johan Cruijff.

 Club career

 He was attached to Belgian Jupiler League side VC Westerlo, with whom he signed a contract on June 14, 2008.